 Blood Flow and the Placenta

 High blood pressure and related conditions during pregnancy can be damaging to the baby.
 This is because these conditions impact how blood flows through the placenta (the organ that supplies the umbilical cord and baby with oxygen and nutrients).
-The placenta is the only way that the baby can get oxygen, so these conditions can decrease the flow of oxygen-rich blood to the baby, resulting in oxygen deprivation and permanent brain damage.
+The placenta is the only way that the baby can get oxygen, so these conditions can decrease the flow of oxygen-rich blood to the baby, resulting in permanent brain damage.

 How High Blood Pressure During Pregnancy Affects the Placenta and Baby

 When blood pressure is high during pregnancy, the mother’s blood vessels constrict.
 This – along with other factors – cause changes in the placental vessels that decrease the placenta’s ability to carry oxygen-rich blood to the baby.
 These abnormal vessels and decreased blood flow are dangerous for several reasons (all of which can cause brain damage in the baby).
 In addition, if there are problems that cause the placenta to have decreased blood flow (such as placental insufficiency), the mother’s body may release certain molecules that cause widespread vessel abnormalities and dysfunction, which further exacerbate poor blood flow.

 Constricted Blood Vessels Can Lead to Hypoxia in the Baby